Exploring Surgery for: Knee

 Often times, your knee surgery won't require an overnight stay at NEBH.
 The exceptions involve patients who have more complex medical needs and/or have undergone more complex procedures such as a knee replacement.

 If you need to spend time with us following your knee surgery, we'll make your stay as pleasant as possible.
 We're proud to say that NEBH has consistently ranked as a top performer in patient satisfaction.
-In fact, we've received the Press Ganey Summit Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.
+In fact, we've received the Press Ganey Guardian of Excellence Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.

 Patient Safety Really Matters Here